 Managing time.
-With a full time job, 2 young kids and life it is hard to dedicated time to yet another thing.
+With a full-time job, 2 young kids and life it is hard to dedicate time to yet another thing.
 I’ve found that having systems in place and streamlined ways to manage the accounting, renovations and tenants are huge in helping use the time I have available to dedicate to this business effectively.

 What do you enjoy the most about the kind of work you do?